scottmuc/scottmuc.github.com/source/_posts/2017-02-11-irish-whiskey-appreciation.markdown

 ## Summary

 The course was well worth the 160€.
-In the long run I believe I'm going to enjoy the whiskies I have in the future a lot more and I'll be saving money getting the whiskies that I loved that are the easiest on the pocket book.

 Now I'm happily building up a small collection of my favourites.
 Because of this course I feel that I am getting much better value for the money spent because I am purchasing the whiskeys that best fit what I enjoy.
 I wouldn't complain about any of the whiskies I tried, but when it comes to spending your hard earned cash, it's nice to know a bit about what you're getting.
 Now if I just need to add the [Red Breast Lustau][red-breast-lustau], [Tullamore Dew 12][tullamore-12yr] and the [Teeling Revival Volume II][teeling-revival] and I'll have a collection fit for any occasion.
 Ok, I still need something peaty like a Connemara too.

 {% img center /images/blog/whiskey/personal-collection.jpg %}

-*This post took 8 pomodoros (and drams) to complete*
+*This post took 9 pomodoros (and drams) to complete*